 Frenchman Charles Planet began his career in mountain biking and cyclocross but decided to try racing on the road when he heard about an all-diabetes professional cycling team.
-Now in his fifth year with the squad, Planet continues to develop into a promising and talented General Classification rider.
-He displayed this in 2016 at Team Novo Nordisk’s World Tour stage race debut during the Tour de Pologne, where heavy rain and epic weather conditions on top of a challenging race profile caused more than half of the peloton to abandon.
+Now in his sixth year with the squad, Planet continues to develop into a promising and talented General Classification rider.
+During the 2018 season, standout achievements for the 25-year-old included taking second at the Tour de Hongrie Prologue, and finishing fifth on Stage 2 and eighth overall at the Tour de Estonia.

 In his American debut and at just 19 years old, Planet showed his successful transfer to the road when he earned the Amgen Breakaway from Cancer ‘Most Courageous Rider’ jersey on Stage 1 of the Tour of California (2014), holding on to the jersey through stage 3.
 Additional career highlights include a top-10 at Stage 1 of Canada’s Tour de Beauce (2015) and a top-10 in Stage 5 at the Tour de Korea (2016).